 - Floating Juvenile Fish Collector

-To help migrating juvenile fish get safely around our dams, we built a floating fish collection facility for Lake Cushman.
+To help migrating juvenile fish get safely around our dams, we built a floating fish collector.
 The large device is attached to Cushman No. 1 Dam and includes nets that guide smolts toward the floating collector to prevent them from getting into the turbines.
 Once collected, we transport them 3 miles by truck and release them into the North Fork Skokomish River.

 - Cushman Hatcheries

 Our two innovative hatcheries feature state-of-the-art technology.

 - The Saltwater Park Sockeye Hatchery, on Hood Canal, is dedicated specifically to rearing sockeye salmon.
 We release the fry into Lake Cushman to grow bigger and stronger.
 We collect with them with our floating juvenile fish collector and release them into the North Fork Skokomish River.
-Returning adult sockeye are collected at the base of Cushman Dam No. 2.
+Returning adult sockeye are collected at the base of Cushman No. 2 Dam.
 Our first sockeye returned in the summer of 2020.
 The hatchery features circular tanks for rearing fish, a modern incubation system, an advanced chiller system for thermally marking fish, and cutting-edge computer monitoring and alarm systems.

 - The North Fork Skokomish Salmon Hatchery, located next to Lake Kokanee, is dedicated to rearing spring Chinook, winter-run steelhead and coho.
 Our first spring Chinook returned in 2018.